 Daily coaching sessions concentrate on all aspects of player development from improving individual technique, positional play and the contribution each player makes to the team.

 Player fitness is monitored through individual training plans including a focus on diet and nutrition.
-Academy players have individual programmes will also include gym work and swimming pool sessions.
+Academy players have individual programmes, which will also include gym work and swimming pool sessions.

 The Academy sports therapist ensures the physical condition of all Academy players and co-ordinates player rehabilitation in the event of injury.

-- The focus of the training camp is on ensuring players levels of physical fitness for the forthcoming season.
+- The focus on the trainingis on ensuring players levels of physical fitness for the forthcoming season.

-- Pre season friendly matches are played against local teams.
+- Pre-season friendly matches are played against lcoal teams.

 - The Academy's training centre is based on the outskirts of Market Harborough.

 - Facilities available include; a 3G artificial full sized training pitch, several grass pitches for fixtures, comprehensive changing areas, a fully equipped gym and a relaxation area for players.